jayed-phero/findmyhostel-phero/README.md

-# Getting Started with Create React App
+# Projects Info with Login email and Password

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).